 To answer the question as best we know how about “what is child support”, the answer is that it is and should always be payments made to ensure that the child has the best quality of life possible.
 This is also why good co-parenting is so important.
 When parents can come together and have the same goal, even if they are divorced or separated, the child benefits.
 And if you’re interested in making sure you can have a civil relationship, we have a network of family legal advisers that can help.

-To make sure that your child support process is easier, we recommend our free trial of SupportPay, with no hassle.
+To make sure that your child support process is easier, we recommend trying SupportPay, for free.